prE-professional training

 undergraduate internship

 This two-semester internship is a unique opportunity for highly motivated undergraduate students to gain comprehensive clinical training and direct clinical experience working with children with selective mutism (SM).
 Additional intern responsibilities include: setting up treatment sessions, performing data entry, observing live treatment sessions of Parent-Child Interaction Therapy (PCIT), collaborating with graduate-level Therapists and Staff on research and program development projects, and assisting with technology projects (e.g., preparing video clips, generating social media posts).
 Undergraduate interns are required to volunteer a minimum of 10 hours each week.
 Applicants must have demonstrated experience working with children and be able to commit to the full training program, including: serving as a Counselor for at least one of our after-school, in-person group therapy programs.
-This is a competitive internship, and we will only accept 1-2 interns for the Spring 2025 + Fall 2025 cycle.
+This is a competitive internship, and we will only accept 1-2 interns for the Fall 2025 + Spring 2026 cycle.
 Applications will be reviewed on a rolling basis.
 Interested and qualified applicants are encouraged to complete the application form below.
 Once your application is complete, our team will reach out to you to schedule an initial 30-minute interview.

 clinical psychology externship